Post job

 Automotive service technicians, often called service technicians, have a duty to inspect, maintain, and repair cars and even light trucks.
 It is their job as automotive service technicians to find problems, often by computerized diagnostic equipment.
 They do test parts and systems to guarantee that they work properly and follow checklists to ensure that every critical part is examined.
 Performing basic care and maintenance is also part of their main tasks, including changing oil, rotating tires, and checking fluid levels.

-There are some key differences in responsibilities as well.
-For example, a shop mechanic responsibilities require skills like "preventative maintenance," "hydraulic systems," "cdl," and "electrical systems."
+There are some key differences in the responsibilities of each position.
+For example, shop mechanic responsibilities require skills like "preventative maintenance," "hydraulic systems," "cdl," and "electrical systems."
 Meanwhile a typical automotive service technician has skills in areas such as "manual dexterity," "customer satisfaction," "ase," and "automotive repair."
-This difference in skills reveals how truly different these two careers really are.
+This difference in skills reveals the differences in what each career does.

 Diesel technicians specialize in repairing and handling the maintenance of vehicles powered by diesel.
 They are primarily responsible for inspecting cars, conducting tests, and identifying its problems to determine what course of action to take.
 Aside from repairing engines, diesel technicians may also fix other systems such as brakes, steering, and even lighting.
 It is essential to discuss the extent of repairs to clients and make them understand the costs involved.
 Furthermore, it is vital to maintain an accurate record of data at all times.

-In addition to the difference in salary, there are some other key differences that are worth noting.
+In addition to the difference in salary, there are some other key differences worth noting.
 For example, shop mechanic responsibilities are more likely to require skills like "air brakes," "rental equipment," "ladders," and "mig."
-Meanwhile, a diesel technician might be skilled in areas such as "diagnosis," "defective equipment," "pto," and "maintenance services."
+Meanwhile, a diesel technician has duties that require skills in areas such as "diagnosis," "defective equipment," "pto," and "maintenance services."
 These differences highlight just how different the day-to-day in each role looks.

 A heavy equipment mechanic is responsible for operating the heavy machinery used in the production of various industries, inspecting inconsistencies, running diagnostic tests, and replacing defective components to ensure its operational safety and efficiency.
 Heavy equipment mechanics also upgrade engine systems to boost optimal performance, analyze damage costs, and repair equipment parts with the assistance of other mechanical staff.
 They work closely with the management, create maintenance reports, and suggesting resolutions to avoid delays in production and customer service.

-As mentioned, these two careers differ between other skills that are required for performing the work exceedingly well.
-For example, gathering from shop mechanics resumes, they are more likely to have skills like "preventative maintenance," "work ethic," "cleanliness," and "customer service."
-But a heavy equipment mechanic might have skills like "forklifts," "dozer," "preventive maintenance," and "backhoe."
+The required skills of the two careers differ considerably.
+For example, shop mechanics are more likely to have skills like "preventative maintenance," "work ethic," "cleanliness," and "customer service."
+But a heavy equipment mechanic is more likely to have skills like "forklifts," "dozer," "preventive maintenance," and "backhoe."

-Heavy equipment mechanics are known to earn similar educational levels when compared to shop mechanics.
-Additionally, they're 0.5% more likely to graduate with a Master's Degree, and 0.0% more likely to earn a Doctoral Degree.
+Heavy equipment mechanics earn the best pay in the transportation industry, where they command an average salary of $60,682.
+Shop mechanics earn the highest pay from the government industry, with an average salary of $43,954.heavy equipment mechanics typically earn similar educational levels compared to shop mechanics.
+Specifically, they're 0.5% more likely to graduate with a Master's Degree, and 0.0% more likely to earn a Doctoral Degree.

 The job of a mechanic helper is to support lead mechanics and perform a variety of duties and responsibilities.
 You will be assisting in the maintenance of cars, such as changing tires and oils, replacing brakes, and diagnosing vehicle issues.
 In addition, you will be responsible for logging labor costs and inventory use and take vehicles for test drives.
 Other duties include replacing belts and hoses, assisting the lead mechanic in major projects, and repairing and maintaining cars.